Are you waiting for an opportunity to tackle a real-world problem?

-This year, we handle the registration in two waves so that you can start planning your summer as early as possible.
-Register by April 30 to get a priority seat.
-We will let you know if you can participate by May 3rd.
-If you need more time and enough seats remain available, register by May 28 and you will know by June 4.
+This year, we handle the registration in two waves so that you can start planning your summer earlier.
+The first 50 priority seats have been filled.
+The second wave is now open and 150 seats remain available.
+Register by May 28 and you will know if you can participate by June 4.

 ‘I find it motivating to work with others on a project, and the mix of different degree courses is great.
 It's a completely different way of learning: We develop an idea, toss it out, and then come up with something new – and we're free to find our own solution.’

 ‘I registered because as an environmental engineer, I'm very much involved with the topic of water.
 While developing the concept in the team this week, I noticed that others from technical degree courses often think only about the technology when looking for a solution, not about the people.’

 ‘I'm here as a tutor for the second time because I find ETH Week extremely inspiring.
 I would love to fill a bottle with the atmosphere and smell it over and over again to gain new inspiration.’